 9. Employment Lawyer

-Employment attorneys represent both employees and employers in matters related to the workplace.
-For employees, they handle wrongful termination, workplace discrimination, sexual harassment, wage theft, and FMLA violations.
+Employment attorneys represent employees and employers in workplace legal matters — wrongful termination, workplace discrimination, sexual harassment, wage theft, and FMLA violations.
 For employers, they help draft policies, navigate HR compliance, and defend against labor claims.

-When to hire one: If you've been fired unlawfully, discriminated against at work, or denied wages or benefits you're entitled to under the law.
+When to hire one: If you've been fired unlawfully, discriminated against at work, or denied wages or benefits you're entitled to.

 Financial Compliance